Wednesday, April 9, 2025, Denver, Colorado, 11:15 AM – 12:45 PM Mountain Time (1:15 PM – 2:45 PM Eastern Time)

 • Counseling patients on the importance of oral hygiene during treatment with ADCs known to cause mucositis/stomatitis

-• Role of prescription steroid mouthwash, homemade mouth rinses, prophylactic antibiotics/antifungals and pain medications in treatment for patients who are at risk for or are experiencing mucositis/stomatitis
+• Role of prescription steroid mouthwash, homemade mouth rinses, prophylactic antibiotics/antifungals and pain medications for patients who are at risk for or are experiencing mucositis/stomatitis

 • Dietary recommendations for patients experiencing mucositis/stomatitis